Abdominoplasty (Tummy Tuck) Procedure

 Unlike liposuction surgery, which just removes fat, this operation involves removal of skin and fat, with tightening of the abdominal muscles.
 For this reason, it is more extensive than liposuction.
 The actual extent of surgery will depend on the amount of excess skin and the laxity of the abdominal muscles.

-Dr. Rochlin usually combines an abdominoplasty with liposuction to provide the patient with the best aesthetic results.
+Dr. Rochlin as the best tummy tuck surgeon usually combines an abdominoplasty with liposuction to provide the patient with the best aesthetic results.

 Tummy Tuck Procedure FAQs

 The belly button will have an incision around it in a circular fashion because of the amount of skin removed.
 It is not true that the belly button is removed during the operation.
 You keep your existing belly button, however, it may look different because the surrounding skin is now tighter after the tummy tuck.

 Because of the risk of possible blood clots deep in the legs that can spread to the lungs or partial lung collapse, it is important for patients to begin movement promptly after surgery even if it is uncomfortable.